Abby McEnany: Career

 McEnany enrolled at Second City in Chicago in the 1990s, where she had Stephen Colbert as a teacher.

 McEnany worked for Morningstar, Inc. in Chicago for 10 years, first in customer service and then as a technical writer.
 She eventually joined Second City's touring company when she was 40, and led the ensemble "Judo Intellectuals" at the Chicago's Playground Theater.

 Personal life

 McEnany used to identify as a lesbian, but now refers to herself as a "queer dyke."
 She lives with OCD and depression.

-McEnany's mother was diagnosed with Stage IV lung cancer in 2002 and died on Labor Day in 2005.
+McEnany's mother was diagnosed with Stage IV lung cancer in 2002 and died on September 5, 2005.

-McEnany grew up in the Episcopal Church, but doesn't consider herself religious.
+McEnany grew up in the Episcopal Church, but does not consider herself religious.